owncloud/owncloud-design-system/docs/principles.md

-### Principles are the foundation of the system.
+### Our design principles are the foundation of whole ownCloud's design.
 They form the basis of a good product and help the team with decision making.
-They are here to guide you and your team when working with the myriad parts of the system and help you do better and more informed decisions.
+They are here to guide us when working with the myriad parts of the design process and help us do better and more informed decisions.

-You’re looking at ownCloud Design System’s demo <code>design principles</code>.
-Everything you see here is editable in Markdown format.
-To change or remove this content, see [/docs/principles.md](https://github.com/owncloud/owncloud-design-system/blob/master/docs/principles.md).
-To get started defining your own principles, see my [article on getting started](https://viljamis.com/2018/vue-design-system/) with ownCloud Design System.

-## 1. Design is how it works
+## 1. Accessibility over aesthetics

-To edit or remove this principle, see [/docs/principles.md](https://github.com/owncloud/owncloud-design-system/blob/master/docs/principles.md).
+The highest goal we can achieve with our design is to make ownCloud accessible to everyone.
+By this we mean not only the accessibility and usability for people with special needs but also the joy and simplicity of using our products for all kinds of users.

-## 2. Reduce concepts to increase confidence
+## 2. Guide for all

-To edit or remove this principle, see [/docs/principles.md](https://github.com/owncloud/owncloud-design-system/blob/master/docs/principles.md).
+Design is not a question of the isolated button or the singular application.
+Design for us at ownCloud means creating a comprehensive, holistic experience.
+With the product ownCloud and with the brand ownCloud.
+We strive to unify the user experience on all devices and in all environments.

-## 3. Design with real data
+## 3. Always be building

-To edit or remove this principle, see [/docs/principles.md](https://github.com/owncloud/owncloud-design-system/blob/master/docs/principles.md).

-## 4. Design systems, not pages

-To edit or remove this principle, see [/docs/principles.md](https://github.com/owncloud/owncloud-design-system/blob/master/docs/principles.md).

-## 5. Involve code early

-To edit or remove this principle, see [/docs/principles.md](https://github.com/owncloud/owncloud-design-system/blob/master/docs/principles.md).

-## 6. Fast is better than slow

-To edit or remove this principle, see [/docs/principles.md](https://github.com/owncloud/owncloud-design-system/blob/master/docs/principles.md).

-## 7. Let content determine breakpoints

-To edit or remove this principle, see [/docs/principles.md](https://github.com/owncloud/owncloud-design-system/blob/master/docs/principles.md).

-## 8. Strive for universality

-To edit or remove this principle, see [/docs/principles.md](https://github.com/owncloud/owncloud-design-system/blob/master/docs/principles.md).
+Design for us at ownCloud is the process in which it is created.
+For us, the tools we work with, the stakeholders we involve and the discussions that evolve are all important components of what the end results will become.

+We listen to the voices of the many: the voices of the users and the voices of the experienced people in our company, regardless of their position or department.